DNXLabs/DevOps-Interview-Questions/README.md

 * Are you familiar with CI tools?
 Which ones?
 * Describe your experience implementing continuous deployment
+* How do you setup an end-to-end pipeline from dev to deployment? (long answer)
+  * How can Docker help in this case?

 #### Coding Questions

 * Describe a dev/test/production workflow using GIT
+  * Feature branching vs trunk based development
+  * Advantages of requiring pull requests and approvals
 * More on [Front-end Developer Job Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions/blob/master/README.md)

 #### Fun Questions